 Collecting guide: Old Master prints

-International specialist Tim Schmelcher on the evolution of a field in which a work by Dürer or Rembrandt, with estimates from around £500, can represent exceptional value.
-Illustrated with works from Old Master Prints in London this December
+International specialist Tim Schmelcher on the evolution of a field in which a work by Dürer or Rembrandt, with estimates from around £500, can represent exceptional value

 What is the definition of an Old Master print?

-The term refers to any printed image, irrespective of the actual printing technique employed, which has been created during a period of over 600 years, from the beginning of printmaking in Europe to the end of the 18th century or early 19th century.
-The works of the great graphic visionary Francisco de Goya (1746-1828), who has been described as ‘the last Old Master and the first modern artist’, serves as a useful if somewhat arbitrary end point.
+The term refers to any printed image, irrespective of the printing technique employed, that was created over a period of more than 600 years, from the beginning of printmaking in Europe to the end of the 18th century or early 19th century.
+The works of the great graphic visionary Francisco de Goya (1746-1828), who has been described as ‘the last Old Master and the first modern artist’, serve as a useful, if somewhat arbitrary end point.

 How were the first Old Master prints made?

-The earliest printed images in Europe were created in the 14th century — by this time, China was already looking back at a 1,000-year-old printmaking tradition.
-In the West the idea of creating images by printing, rather than painting or drawing, emerged probably out of the production of textiles and the practice of stamping pieces of fabric with repeat patterns.
+The earliest printed images in Europe were created in the 14th century, by which time China was already looking back at a 1,000-year-old printmaking tradition.
+In the West, the idea of creating images by printing, rather than painting or drawing, probably emerged from the production of textiles and the practice of stamping pieces of fabric with repeat patterns.

-An abstract, floral or perhaps even simple figurative ornament would be carved into a wooden block.
-By pressing the inked or painted block onto a textile while the pigments were still moist, very much like a rubber stamp, the design would be transferred onto it.
+An abstract, floral, or perhaps even simple figurative ornament would be carved into a wooden block.
+By pressing the inked or painted block onto a textile while the pigments were still moist, very much like a rubber stamp, the design would be transferred.

-From this method it was only a small step to cutting a stand-alone image into the block, which could then be printed onto cloth, vellum or, with the establishment of the first paper mills in Europe around this time, paper.
-Only very few examples survive of these earliest prints created by anonymous craftsmen.
+From this method, it was only a small step to cutting a stand-alone image into the block, which could then be printed onto cloth, vellum or, with the establishment of the first paper mills in Europe around this time, paper.
+Very few examples survive of these earliest prints, which were created by anonymous craftsmen.